KwokHing/Rfacebook-Demo/README.md

 This demo will provide a brief introduction in
 - setting up and using the Rfacebook package to scrape public pages posts and comments.
 - performing a simple lexicon-based sentiment analysis
-- performing text frequency analysis with thee use of word cloud will be applied
+- performing text frequency analysis with the use of word cloud will be applied
 - plotting a simple trend analysis based on the page's "likes", "shares" and "comments"
 - creating a heatmap of the page posts by day and time
 - and the page's posting frequency.